Types of cheese: Semi-hard cheese

-Harder cheeses have a lower moisture content than softer cheeses.
-They are generally packed into molds under more pressure and aged for a longer time than the soft cheeses.
-Cheeses that are classified as semi-hard to hard include the familiar Cheddar, originating in the village of Cheddar in England but now used as a generic term for this style of cheese, of which varieties are imitated worldwide and are marketed by strength or the length of time they have been aged.

-Cheddar is one of a family of semi-hard or hard cheeses (including Cheshire and Gloucester), whose curd is cut, gently heated, piled, and stirred before being pressed into forms.
+Semi-hard cheeses include the familiar Cheddar, one of a family of semi-hard or hard cheeses (including Cheshire and Gloucester), whose curd is cut, gently heated, piled, and stirred before being pressed into forms.
 Colby and Monterey Jack are similar but milder cheeses; their curd is rinsed before it is pressed, washing away some acidity and calcium.
-A similar curd-washing takes place when making the Dutch cheeses Edam and Gouda.
+Certain Swiss-style cheeses, such as Emmental (often called "Swiss cheese" in the US), may be semi-hard.
+The same bacteria that give such cheeses their eyes also contribute to their aromatic and sharp flavors.
+Other semi-soft to firm cheeses include Cantal and Kashkaval/Cașcaval.

+Cheeses of this type are often considered as lending themselves to melting in culinary preparation.

+The moisture content of semi-hard cheeses is between 45–50% of its dry weight.

 Hard cheese

-Hard cheeses—grating cheeses such as Grana Padano, Parmesan or Pecorino—are quite firmly packed into large forms and aged for months or years.